 For a clear understanding of utility analysis the distinction between cardinal and ordinal utility must be known.
 The terms 'cardinal' and 'ordinal' were contributed by mathematics.
 The numbers 1, 2, 3, 4, 5 and so on are cardinal numbers.
 For example, st number 2 is twice the size of number 1.
 In contrast to this, the numbers 1, 2n, 3rd, 4th, 5th, etc. are ordinal numbers which are ordered or ranked.
 It is impossible to know from the ranking, the actual size relation of these numbers.
-The 2nd number might be or might not be twice as big as the 2nd, 3rd, Ist number.
-The ordinal numbers Ist, 4th and 5th may be 2, 6, 9, 10 and 11 or 5, 10, 12, 13 and 14.
-According to the Cardinalists, it is possible to measure and compare the utilities of two goods, e.g. oranges and apples.
-To cite an example, an orange may give to the consumer a utility of 10 units, whereas apple a utility of an 20 units.
-In this is clear that the consumer derives example, it twice as much utility from an apple as from an orange.
+The 2nd number might be or might not be twice as big as the number.
+The ordinal numbers Ist, 2nd, 3rd, 4th and 5th may 2, 6, 9, 10 and 11 or 5, 10, 12, 13 and 14.
+According to the Cardinalists, it is possible to measure and compare the utilities of two goods, oranges and apples.
+To cite an example, an orange may give to the consumer a utility of 10 units, whereas apple a utility of 20 units. it is clear that the example, consumer derives twice much utility as from an apple as from an orange.
 On the contrary, according to the Ordinalists, the utilities derived from the consumption of good can neither be measured not compared.
-The ordinal concept allows us to state only consumer prefers an apple to an orange, but it cannot that the show how much.
-Quantities of utility are inherently not measurable by in theory, concept or practice.
-They explain the theory of consumer's behaviour without the idea of measurable utility.
-Alfred Marshall advocated the whereas J.R.
-Hicks RG.D. utility, cardinal approach to and Allen gave rise to the ordinal approach through the indifference curve analysis.
+The ordinal concept allows us to state consumer prefers apple to an orange, but it cannot that the show much.
+Quantities of utility are inherently not measurable by how theory, concept or practice.
+They explain the theory of consumer's behaviour idea of measurable utility.
+Alfred Marshall advocated cardinal approach to utility, whereas J.R.
+Hicks and RG.D.
+Allen rise to the ordinal approach through the indifference curve analysis.